Chase Bank vs. Bank of America comparison

 Variety of account options

 Both banks offer multiple checking, savings, and CD options.
 Chase organizes its accounts by customer type, with multiple options for students, everyday users, and investors.
-Bank of America also offers a variety of account options with a focus on different customer types such as students, current Bank of America members, and average users.
-However, the number of different Chase accounts for kids and teens stands out to me as compared to Bank of America’s options.
+Bank of America also offers a variety of account options with a focus on different customer types, such as students, current Bank of America members, and average users.
+However, the number of different Chase accounts for kids and teens stands out to me as compared to Bank of America's options.

 Autosave features

 Both banks reward your business by offering savings features when you have a linked checking or savings account with the bank.
-Chase’s checking accounts allow you to set up recurring saving goals when you have a linked Chase savings account.
+Chase's checking accounts allow you to set up recurring savings goals when you have a linked Chase savings account.

-Bank of America allows you to round up your debit card purchases if you have both a savings and checking account.
+Bank of America allows you to round up your debit card purchases if you have both a savings and a checking account.
 You can transfer the difference to your savings account automatically.

 Fee waivers